NERSC/train/csgf-hpc-day/IntroToCori/ex1-getting_started/README.md

 ## Setting up your workstation (with an X server)

-Later today we'll use [Intel] [VTune] to identify performance hotspots in a sample application, this will require your laptop to be running an X server for the GUI display.
+Later today we'll use [Intel] [VTune] to identify performance hotspots in a sample application.
+Vtune results are most easily explored using the GUI, which will require your laptop to be running an X server.
 For Windows users, either [XMing] or [Cygwin/X] are good options, for the Mac [XQuartz].
 (If you use Linux, you have an X server already)

 For this morning's session you can continue on to "Logging in" then return to installing an X server in the lunch break, if you don't have one already